vanpersiexp/expcamera/README.md

 	optional arguments:
 	  -h, --help     show this help message and exit
+	  -b {1,2},--brand {1,2}
-	  -b {1,2}       Choose the brand of IP Camera.
+		         Choose the brand of IP Camera.
 1 represents Netwave,2
 	                 represents GoAhead.
+	  -o OUTPUTFILE,--output OUTPUTFILE
-	  -o OUTPUTFILE  Output into path you input.The default path in dir /tmp
+		         Output into path you input.The default path in dir /tmp
+	  -T TIMEOUT,--timeout TIMEOUT
-	  -T TIMEOUT     The default timout for netwave is 300s.
+		         The default timout for netwave is 300s.
+	  -t TASKS,--task TASKS
-	  -t TASKS       Run TASKS number of connects in parallel,default is 10
+	                 Run TASKS number of connects in parallel,default is 10
-	  -q             Quiet mode.
+	  -q,--quiet     Quiet mode.
-	  -v             Show more informations.
+	  -v,--verbose   Show more informations.
-	  -i IP          The camera's ip and port.Example: 192.168.1.100:80
+	  -i IP,--ip IP  The camera's ip and port.Example: 192.168.1.100:80
+	  -I INPUTFILE,--list INPUTFILE
-	  -I INPUTFILE   The camera's ip:port address file.
-The file's format like
+		         The camera's ip:port address file.
+The file's format
-	                 this 192.168.1.100:80 in a line.
+			 like this 192.168.1.100:80 in a line.
 # Example
 1.Victim IP Camera's brand is Netwave.The ip is 192.168.1.100 and port is 80.